AskTiba/DigitalBank-LP/README.md

 * The creators of the tutorials I watched on YouTube.
 * The authors of articles on FreeCodeCamp for their detailed breakdowns of frontend concepts.
-* ChatGPT for assisting in code snippets, logic, and design decisions.
 * The Tailwind, Next.js, and shadcn/ui communities for the amazing tooling and documentation.